 - Aknin, L. B., Dunn, E.W., Whillans, A.V., Grant, A. M., & Norton, M. I. (2013).
 Making a difference matters: Impact unlocks the emotional benefits of charitable giving.
 Journal of Economic Behavior & Organization.

 Manuscripts Under Review/Selected Working Papers:

 - Whillans, A.V., Goswami, I. & Dunn, E.W.
-(Under Review).
+(Invited Revision).
 Agentic appeals catalyze giving among the affluent.
+Behavioral Science & Policy Association.